 Final Thoughts

 A court-ordered domestic violence assessment can be a valuable tool to help you take responsibility for your actions and learn how to change your behavior.
-However, it is important to understand the risks and benefits of this assessment before you agree to participate.
+Remember, your DV evaluation may result in recommendations for more treatment if needed.